pabloguineab/AzureOpenAI-Langchain/README.md

-# Langchain Chat-CSV with OpenAI (Tutorial)
+# AzureOpenAI-Langchain-Talk-with-CSV (Tutorial)
-> You can find the step-by-step video tutorial to build this application [on YouTube](https://youtu.be/tjeti5vXWOU).

-This is a Python application that enables you to load a CSV file and ask questions about its contents using natural language.
-The application leverages Language Models (LLMs) to generate responses based on the CSV data.
-The LLM will only provide answers related to the information present in the CSV.
+The goal of this python app is to incorporate Azure OpenAI GPT4 with Langchain CSV and Pandas agents to allow a user to query the CSV and get answers in in text, linge graphs or bar charts.
+It uses Streamlit as the UI.
+Well, because everyone wants to see the LLM's at work!

 ## How it works